ArpitPrd/Getting-To-Know-Network-Traffic/Notes.md

 - 10, 142, 192, 172,
 - so you have these group people who set standards to IP and the Internet
 - get geo location from: https://www.maxmind.com/en/geoip-web-services-demo
+- IP does not have acknowledment in its protocol. this is specific to tcp and hence we can use that only to produce results

 ## traceroute